WISDEM/JacketSE/docs/tutorial.rst

     :end-before: # ---------------

-THe final configuration skeleton is shown in :num:`Figure #jacket_tower_tutOpt`.
+THe final configuration skeleton is shown in Figure :ref:`jacket_tower_tutOpt`.
-If you plot the utilization of the tower, you should get something as in :num:`Figure #utilopt-fig`, where the Von Mises stress, global and shell buckling utilizations are shown along the tower span.
+If you plot the utilization of the tower, you should get something as in Figure :ref:`utilopt-fig`, where the Von Mises stress, global and shell buckling utilizations are shown along the tower span.
 Each is a utilization and so should be <1 for feasibility.

 ::